-Perfectly located for beach holidays situated directly opposite the coast and a short walk to three of Cornwall's leading beaches, this luxurious new build apartment is located on the ground floor of one of Newquay's most prestigious developments overlooking the bay, close to the town centre.
+Perfectly located for beach and walking holidays situated directly opposite the coast, the South West Coastal Path, and a short walk to three of Cornwall's leading beaches, this luxurious new build apartment is located on the ground floor of one of Newquay's most prestigious developments overlooking the bay, the Ancient Green Barrowfields and close to the town centre.

 With underfloor heating throughout this apartment offering quality, comfortable accommodation all year round.

 Beach lovers, leave your car parked up for the week as you will have a different beach to explore every day and all within walking distance.

 Lusty Glaze, where the apartment block is named after offers so much more than just the splendid beach itself.

 Awarded the no.1 position by the Times as the most picturesque live music venue in the UK, weekly music sessions are hosted in the beach bar and restaurant all year round and also attract a number of large scale major names to this natural amphitheatre for the famous Sundowner sessions.

 Towan beach and Great Western beach, the UK's very first surfing beach are the next closest and both offer eating and drinking facilities making a most enjoyable walk along the sands from the apartment.